dustinpfister/blog_posts/_posts/linux-bash-script-build-js.md

 layout: post
 categories: linux
 id: 738
-updated: 2020-11-10 11:44:44
+updated: 2020-11-10 11:51:13
-version: 1.4
+version: 1.5
 ---

 I have started toying around with [bash scripts](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php) a little in place of just using nodejs as a way to automate work.
-I would notmally use nodejs and a little javaScript as a way to create scripts that will do so, the great thing about that is that when I make the scripts a certain way they will work on any system in which I can install nodejs on.
+I would normally use nodejs and a little javaScript as a way to create scripts that will do so, the great thing about that is that when I make the scripts a certain way they will work on any system in which I can install nodejs on.
 However these days I find myself preferring to just work in a straight Linux environment, as such I can make use of bash, and all the little various Linux commands there are to play with, in order to make quick work of things that I would otherwise have to do manually.

 In my recent canvas example projects I worked out a basic bash script that has to do with automating the process of creating a package from javaScript source code files.
 The source code files are in development form, but I want them to all be combined together, and minified between some starting and ending html code to create a single final html file for the state of the canvas example.
 The bash script I worked out make use of shell level variables, and various Linux commands such as cat along with a single javaScript min script to create the final result that I want.